 From Season-Long Care to Harvest

 This course continues where BF 120 ends, and covers vegetable production from transplanting to harvest, including information on in-season fertility, integrated pest management, weed control options, harvesting strategies, and tips for marketing your products.
-Be prepared to create an in-season fertility and pest/weed control plan as part of this course.

 Target Audience